camptocamp/c2cgeoportal/doc/integrator/tileforge.rst

-To regenerate only the tiles that have changed, you can specify in the layer the attribute ``metadata_data`` how to get the geometries where there some modifications.
+To regenerate only the tiles that have changed, you can specify in the layer the attribute ``metadata_data`` how to get the geometries where there are some modifications.
 For example:
 ``metadata_data = "<geometry_column> FROM <table>"``.
-We also need the database connexion than we need:
+We also need the database connection than we need:
 ``metadata_connection = ${mapserver_connection}``.

 A post-processing command can be set by using the attribute: